5- and 6-membered rings: A natural orbital functional study: Closing remarks

 \section{Closing remarks}

 This study assesses the performance of the most recent electron-pairing-based natural orbital functionals, GNOF and its modified variant GNOFm, on absolute correlation energies for five- and six-membered rings.
 This benchmark set, composed of simple aromatic rings of broad relevance, has previously been used to examine the performance and convergence properties of the M{\o}ller–Plesset series and coupled-cluster methods (including iterative approximations).
-Our results show that GNOFm attains quantitative agreement with the ground-state reference CCSD(T) across multiple sizes of the correlation-consistent Dunning basis sets.
+Our results show that GNOFm attains qualitative agreement with the ground-state reference CCSD(T) across multiple sizes of Dunning's weighted core-valence cc-pwCVNZ basis sets.
 We also report complete-basis-set (CBS) extrapolated correlation energies for GNOF, GNOFm, and CCSD(T).
-A direct comparison between GNOFm and CCSD(T) indicates agreement to approximately 50 mE$_{h}$, suggesting that the present data can serve as a useful benchmark for other quantum-chemistry approaches.
+A direct comparison between GNOFm and CCSD(T) indicates agreement to approximately 50 mE$_{h}$, suggesting that GNOFm can be employed to describe systems with dynamic electron correlation effects, in contrast to previous electron-pairing based NOFs.

 The error analysis and CBS extrapolations reported here for a representative set of five- and six-membered molecules clarify the capabilities and limitations of Global NOFs and help indicate when their application is most practical.
 While prior NOFT studies have often targeted systems with significant static correlation, the molecules investigated here are dominated by dynamic correlation.
 In this regime, GNOFm systematically improves upon GNOF in describing electron correlation, yielding a more balanced account of correlation effects.